The premise

 End-of-lesson check

-What is the core idea behind "Detecting Comment Rot with an LLM Code Reviewer"?
+What is the main idea of "Detecting Comment Rot with an LLM Code Reviewer"?

 - Use an LLM to flag comments that no longer match the code they describe.

-Which term best describes a foundational idea in "Detecting Comment Rot with an LLM Code Reviewer"?
+Which concept is most central to "Detecting Comment Rot with an LLM Code Reviewer"?

 - documentation-drift